webalorn/md2book/readme.md

 md2book -t ebook # epub document
 ```

+This documents contains a reference of most of the styles and templates you can use in a document, and is the rendered version is available here.
 For more informations, read the next sections.

 ## Usage notes